-- 5.1 Educational loans granted to individuals for educational purposes up to Rs.
+5.1 Loans granted to individuals for educational purposes up to Rs.
 10 lakh for studies in India and Rs.
 20 lakh for studies abroad.
-Loans granted to institutions will not be eligible to be classified as priority sector advances. - 5.2 Loans granted by banks to NBFCs for on-lending to individuals for educational purposes up to Rs.
-10 lakh for studies in India and Rs.
-20 lakh for studies abroad.
+Loans granted to educational institutions will be eligible to be classified as priority sector advances under micro and small (service) enterprises, provided they satisfy the provisions of MSMED Act 2006.